Requires: a thermometer (suitable for candy, jam and deep-frying)

 To make the arancine, use wet hands to shape the rice mixture.
 Place some rice (approximately the size of a golf ball) and flatten into your cupped hand.
 Place 2 tablespoons of the Italian ragù in the centre of the cupped rice and a few cubes of caciocavallo cheese (or mozzarella) in the middle of the Italian ragù.
 Shape more of the rice mixture (once again the size of a golf ball) into the cup of your hand.
 Mould the rice mixture over the Italian ragù topped rice mixture to completely enclose the arancine.
 Shape into a ball or conical shape.
 Repeat with the remaining rice mixture, Italian ragù and cheese to make 8 arancine balls.

 Dip 1 arancine ball in flour, shaking off any excess.
 Dip the flour coated arancine ball in the egg mixture, then coat in breadcrumbs.
 Place the arancine ball onto a plate.
 Repeat with the remaining arancine balls, then place the plate with arancine in the fridge to chill for minimum 30 minutes.

-Pour enough sesame oil into a saucepan to reach a depth of 5cm.
+Pour enough sunflower oil into a saucepan to reach a depth of 5cm.
 Heat the saucepan over medium heat to reach a temperature of 170°C (when the oil is ready, a pinch of breadcrumbs sizzle when dropped in the saucepan).
 Cook the arancine balls, in batches of 2-3, turning occasionally, for 3-5 minutes or until golden and crisp.
 Remove with a slotted spoon and transfer to a plate lined with paper towel.
 Serve immediately – buon appetito.